-PKG type Mounting screw The recommended maximum φA [mm]
+PKG type Mounting The recommended

+FRG type screw maximum φA [mm]

 NX type M5 6

 std type M6 7

 8.2.
 Power module implementation

 Capacitor Connection

 During switching, high voltage is induced in power circuit stray inductance by the high di/dt of the main current when the stray inductance is large.
 This voltage can appear on the IGBT module and cause IGBT or diode destruction.
 In order to avoid this problem, guidelines that should be followed in designing the circuit layout are: